Wonderbound: Ballet & Popular Music

 At the beginning of BNC's 2007–2008 season the then new artistic director, Garrett Ammon premiered his ballet "Love of My Life", a performance choreographed to the music of Queen.
 Before joining BNC, Ammon had choreographed a work titled, "Mediate" set to INXS music.
 On October 31, 2008, BNC premiered its second show of the 2008–2009 season, "Garrett Ammon's Rock Ballets".
 Accompanied by "Mediate" and "Love of My Life" was the world premiere of "An Occasional Dream", a ballet set to the songs of David Bowie.
 According to Ammon, "Unlike traditional ballets that tell a story, movements in these ballets follow the inspiration of the music".

 The 2009–2010 season of BNC featured "POP", a ballet that blends pop music and ballet in the style of Rock Ballets.
 Ammon was joined by 2008 choreography competition finalist, Alex Ketley and 2009 choreography competition winner, Joshua Blake Carter in creating contemporary works for the season's opener.
 "POP" consisted of four pieces, three premieres and one revival.
 Carter's piece, "Nothing is forever, darling" utilized the music of Rufus Wainwright while Ketley's "Kill the Anthem" was a blend of indie rock and electronic featuring music from Clap Your Hands Say Yeah, Test Icicles, The Knife, and MGMT.
-Ammon's two pieces included the world premiere of "Bang Bang" a piece choreographed entirely to Nancy Sinatra's music and "and tomorrow came" a piece that originally premiered on April 4, 2008, at BNC and features music by the indie folk artist Joanna Newsome.
+Ammon's two pieces included the world premiere of "Bang Bang" a piece choreographed entirely to Nancy Sinatra's music and "and tomorrow came" a piece that originally premiered on April 4, 2008, at BNC and features music by the indie folk artist Joanna Newsom.

 In 2016, Rock Ballets made a triumphant return to sold-out audiences featuring the music of Queen and David Bowie played live by a supergroup made up of Denver's Chimney Choir and Ian Cooke Band, and included a world premiere ballet "Unbroken Sky" featuring a hybrid mix of music by the two bands and choreographed by Wonderbound artist Sarah Tallman.